lucafilippodangelo/CCI-arrays-and-strings/README.md

 - difference between ASCII and UNICODE http://www.differencebetween.net/technology/software-technology/difference-between-unicode-and-ascii/

 ## 1.2 Check Permutations:
-Given two strings, write a method to decide if one is a permutation of the other
+Given two strings, write a method to decide if one is a permutation of the other.
-- Different approaches implemented
+Note: permutation means same caracters but in different order.
-  - Nested For
+- In order to check if the two strings were identical I had two approaches
-  - Bit Vector
+  - Loop in the one input string and use a dictionary to store cardinality of key values, loop in the second string and decrease from the dictionary the occurrences.
+If at the end of the loops the dictionary is empty we have permutation.
-  - Hash Table
+  - Convert the string in "CharArray", sort the two arrays, convert the to array in strings and compare if they are identical.
-- Added Unit Tests project "1.1_Is_Unique_UT"
+- Added Unit Tests project "1.2 Check Permutation_UT"